getsentry/hackweek-coda/README.md

   <img src="https://github.com/mitsuhiko/coda/blob/main/assets/logo.png?raw=true" alt="" width=320>
 </div>

-Meet **Coda**, a hackweek project on a mission to revolutionize queue systems and simplify complex task workflows at Sentry.
+Meet **Coda**, a hackweek project on a mission to revolutionize queue systems and simplify complex task workflows at [Sentry](https://sentry.io).

 # What's Coda?

-Coda is a hackweek project to try some alternative ideas to how queue systems can work.
-We use a lot of Celery at Sentry and while Celery is not a bad project, it's not a great abstraction for many of the things we want to build.
+Coda is a hackweek project aimed at exploring alternative ideas for how queue systems can function.
+We extensively employ Celery at Sentry, and although Celery is not a bad project, it does not offer an ideal abstraction for many of the functionalities we intend to develop.

-At Sentry some tasks behave a bit like workflows that depend on more than one task.
-They use redis as auxiliary storage to pass data around while different tasks are executing.
-The end result is a pretty big mess that can be hard to understand.
+Within Sentry, some async jobs exhibit workflow-like behavior, relying on multiple tasks for their execution.
+These tasks mainly rely on Redis as auxiliary storage to exchange data during the execution, resulting in many rather complex and challenging implementations, which can differ significantly.

-We quite appreciate the design of temporal, but unfortunately it's design is quite heavyweight for many of our operations.
-Coda tries to explore of the ideas can also work in a more simplified world.
+We quite appreciate the design of [Temporal](https://temporal.io/), but unfortunately it is quite heavyweight for many of our operations.
+Coda is our attempt at building a workflow engine that mixes simplicity with some of Temporal's ideas.

 # Example